naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

 print(result['choices'][0]['message']['content'].strip())
 ```

 I’ve deployed code like this at [Mito](https://trymito.io).
-Our customers were large U.S. banks, and large U.S. banks are particularly insecure about new dependencies; this approach allowed us to avoid adding new dependencies while hooking up to their internally-deployed LLMs.
+Our customers were large U.S. banks, and large U.S. banks are particularly insecure about new dependencies; this approach allowed us to avoid new dependencies while connecting Mito to their internally-deployed LLMs.

 In practice, this approach works well for getting a single response to a single prompt from a single model hosted at a single URL.
-Switching between models ain’t so hard either.

-However, to support multi-round conversations, streaming of responses, generating structured output - you need to implement all of this yourself.
+However, to support multi-round conversations, streaming responses, generating structured output - you need to implement this yourself.

 ### Level 1: API Wrappers

-So, unless you have some hardcore reason for avoiding dependencies, you’re probably interested in level 1: a wrapper around the LLMs API.
+So, unless you have some hardcore reason for avoiding dependencies, you’re probably interested in a level 1 LLM integration library: a wrapper around the LLM's API.

-Consider, for example, the official `openai` Python package.
-Here’s the code that does the same “single completion” as level 0 above:
+Consider the official `openai` Python package.
+Here’s the code that does the same “single completion” as above:

 ```python
 from openai import OpenAI